 To become a real estate broker in Texas, you must meet the following requirements:

-If you fulfill the above requirements, you will also need to take 270 classroom hours of qualifying real estate courses, which include:
+If you fulfill the above requirements, you will also need to take at least 270 classroom hours of qualifying real estate courses, which includes:

 You are also required to take an additional 630 classroom hours in related qualifying courses acceptable to the Commission or approved Continuing Education (CE) courses.